Level/abstract-level/README.md

 The optional `options` object may contain:

-- `keyEncoding` (string or object): custom key encoding for this batch.
+- `keyEncoding`: custom key encoding for this batch.
-- `valueEncoding` (string or object): custom value encoding for this batch.
+- `valueEncoding`: custom value encoding for this batch.

 These options can also be set on individual operation objects, taking precedence.
 The `callback` function will be called with no arguments if the batch is successful or with an error if the batch failed for any reason.